Sales Pipeline Stages Explained for You [With Examples]

 Meeting prospective clients is one of the most essential sales pipeline deal stages that leads to conversion.
 To be precise, this stage of the sales funnel will highly vary depending upon your business and your prospects' preferences.

 Some prospects would like to meet face-to-face, while others would prefer a video call.
+This is where you can leverage a meeting scheduling tool for scheduling meetings with your prospects.
 Other options include Webchat and a live demo of your services or product.
 No matter what method you pick, this is the stage where you get to explain your service or product in detail and emphasize the benefits of owning it.

 For example, if your prospective client has questions or doubts, this is the stage where you can address them.
 In addition, if your prospective client seems receptive and someone is likely to make a purchase, this is also a stage where you can try to upsell your services or product with additional offerings.
 You can offer an extended subscription or additional features.